 Remember, proven markers matter – especially if sailing a rocky coastline.

 In fact, our mission at CBJ is at once complicated and quite simple.
 At CBJ our inspirational CoreBrain Guests will help translate the most challenging mind and biomedical concepts into street-understandable insights.
-We routinely ask our insightful CBJ Guests to provide opportunities for CoreBrain Clients to also comment here on CBJ to spell out their personal, at home, street tested experiences – to add their different insights to advances in mind care.
+We routinely ask our insightful CBJ Guests to provide opportunities for CoreBrain Clients to also comment here on CBJ to spell out their personal, at home, street-tested experiences – to add their different insights to advances in mind care.
 Here at CBJ caregivers, researchers and clients all connect to discuss real treatment outcomes, with real people.

 Professionals and clients talking about why, how, and what works best from their personal experiences?
 Novel idea.
 My CBJ Mission Page spells out the details.

-Then, to ensure you stay current, be sure to sign up for Updates below so that we can keep you posted with each post and podcast interview.
+Then, to ensure you stay current, be sure to sign up for Updates below so that we can keep you posted on each post and podcast interview.
 The iTunes and Google music links on the front page also provide easy ways to catch reports on the way to work, or on your morning run, whatever your devices.

 With this in mind, I look forward to our travels together – out on the roads, exploring new landscapes with fresh maps.
 Forward-thinking researchers now change the landscape of opportunities to recover from mind and body imbalances.